lvgl/lv_binding_micropython/README.md

 Another option is:
 - A parameter called `void * user_data` is provided to the registration function as the last argument.
-- The callback itself recieves `void *` as the last argument
+- The callback itself receives `void *` as the last argument

 In this case, the user should provide either `None` or a dict as the `user_data` argument of the registration function.
-The callback will recieve a Blob which can be casted to the dict in the last argument.
+The callback will receive a Blob which can be casted to the dict in the last argument.
 (See `async_call` example below)

 As long as the convention above is followed, the lvgl Micropython binding script would automatically set and use `user_data` when callbacks are set and used.